 Site

-Today, the George Spangler Farm & Field Hospital stands as the best surviving example of a corps-level field hospital used during the Battle of Gettysburg.
+Today, the George Spangler Farm & Field Hospital stands as the best preserved field hospital from the Battle of Gettysburg.

 Meticulously renovated, the site features restored, original buildings from the 1863 battle to inspire and explore: